A recent study examined whether or not vitamin and mineral supplements might ease ADHD symptoms, and it yielded encouraging results.

 For the recent study, Julia Rucklidge and her colleagues from the University of Canterbury in New Zealand used Daily Essential Nutrients (DENs), which contain 13 vitamins, 17 minerals, and four amino acids.
 Their study was the first fully blinded randomized, controlled trial of children with ADHD who were not taking medication.

 In total, 93 children aged 7–12 were involved.
 Roughly half of them received DENs, and the others took a placebo for 10 weeks.
-The results were published earlier this month in the Journal of Child Psychology and Psychiatry.
+The results were published earlier this month in the

 Across the study’s duration, the researchers collected data from doctors, parents, teachers, and the participants themselves.
 They measured ADHD symptoms, general functioning and impairment, levels of aggression, mood, and emotional regulation.